Fairblock/docs/docs/learn/v1_details/v1_cryptography.md

 ## Threshold IBE (tIBE)

-The `fairyring` chain not only provides the capabilities to encrypt, decrypt, and communicate with inherent apps on its appchain, and destination chains, but it also does so in a decentralized way.
+The `fairyring` chain not only provides the capabilities to encrypt, decrypt, and communicate with inherent apps on its chain, and destination chains, but it also does so in a decentralized way.
 It does this by splitting up the master secret key amongst it's decentralized validator set and in order to obtain the respective decryption key, a threshold, `t`, of validators need to present their parts of said key; explaining the term Threshold IBE.

 At a high-level, this is done through Lagrange interpolation, where the secret key can be mathetmatically derived.